akhenakh/tgo/README.md

 Go bindings for [tidwall/tg](https://github.com/tidwall/tg) Geometry library for C - Fast point-in-polygon

-This is a partial but functioning port, tg is a very small self contained C library, that is compiled by tgo, no external dependencies needed.
+This is partial but functional, tg is a very small self contained C library, tgo compiles tg, no external dependencies needed.

 ## Usage